Honolulu Board of REALTORS® Good Neighbor Awards Program

 - All applications will be evaluated by an independent panel of judges.

-- Nominees will be judged on his/her level of personal contribution, the impact of personal contribution, the broadness of impact, and the project’s suitability as a role model for other REALTORS®.
+- Nominees will be judged on his/her level of personal contribution, the impact of personal contribution, and the broadness of impact.

 - Information provided on the application is subject to verification.